-Now discuss some online RSS tools, which gives you more freedom.
+Now discuss some online RSS tools, which give you more freedom.
 As the application is online, you can use it on many platforms and also on many devices.
 Google Reader was a nice tool, but it is discontinued.
 So we omitted it from our list.

 Feedly is the most popular service in this category.
 Organize your favorite blogs, news sites, podcasts, and Youtube channels and access them all in one place.
 Multiple layout options, auto-mark as read, tagging, advanced sharing, keyboard shortcuts.
 Save articles across devices or share them on Twitter, Facebook, Google+, Evernote, Pinterest, or LinkedIn.
 Directly or via Buffer, Pocket, or Instapaper.

 NewsBlur is a personal newsreader.
 NewsBlur is free on the web, iPad, iPhone, and Android.
 Free Account has some limitation, the number of sites is limited to 64 sites, if you need more then you must purchase the premium account.

 Feedreader Online is an alternative to Google Reader allowing you to view all of your feeds any way you want: in any browser, on any device, without installing a single application.
-Only thin you need to do is just sign in and enjoy your feed.
+The only thing you need to do is just sign in and enjoy your feed.